-A Eubacteria specific primer and probe mix is provided and this can be detected through the FAM channel.
+An Adenovirus F41 specific primer/probe mix is provided and this can be detected through the FAM channel.

-The primer and probe mix provided exploits the so-called TaqMan® principle.
-During PCR amplification, forward and reverse primers hybridize to the Eubacteria DNA.
-A fluorogenic probe is included in the same reaction mixture which consists of a DNA probe labeled with a 5'-dye and a 3'-quencher.
-During PCR amplification, the probe is cleaved and the reporter dye and quencher are separated.
+The primer/probe mix provided exploits with the so-called TaqMan® principle.
+During PCR amplification, forward and reverse primers hybridize to the Adenovirus F41 viral DNA.
+A fluorogenic probe is included in the same reaction mixture which consists of a DNA probe labelled with a 5'-dye and a 3'-quencher.
+During PCR amplification, the probe is cleaved, and the reporter dye and quencher are separated.
 The resulting increase in fluorescence can be detected on a range of qPCR platforms.